 Access by land

-The track up to Craig is currently in excellent condition as it has just been relaid (May 2019).
+The track up to Craig is currently in good condition as it had been relaid (May 2019) prior to the building of hydro scheme up at Barrs.
 Most vehicles will be able to access the cottage without problems, but avoid any that are very low.
 There are still the occasional bump in the track, and the quarry can be a bit bumpy in places.
 Extreme weather may affect the surface, but if you have any concerns then please get in touch.
 Craig lies two miles up the track from Bonawe Quarry and I normally allow 20 minutes to drive from the quarry up to Craig.

 Access by sea